CraftAcademyLabs/ca_course/bmi_challenge/step_1_first_tests.md

   calculator.metric_bmi(this);
 };
 ```
 Here we are instantiating a new `BMICalculator` object and calling a function we call `metric_bmi` on it.
 We are also passing in the current instance of Person to that function.
-At this point we need to shift our attention to the other spec file we need and test the behaviour of the `BMICalculator`.
+At this point, we need to shift our attention to the other spec file we need and test the behaviour of the `BMICalculator`.

 ### Review and reflect